 The Five Universal Rules of Social Communication

 So, how should we communicate?
-A study from 2004 suggests that while frequency of conversation is important, how couples go about these conversations is even more important.[iv]
+A study from 2004 suggests that while the frequency of conversation is important, how couples go about these conversations is even more important.[iv]

 It turns out that quality of communication, as measured by the five universal rules of social communication (see below), was also positively related with all four measure of marital quality (liking, satisfaction, commitment, and trust).